 Let’s cover some basic symptoms of your 0-10V lighting and go through the recommended steps to troubleshoot those symptoms, starting with “my lights won’t even come on!”.

 The obvious place to start here is with your power wiring.
 0-10V fixtures require power from a line-voltage source (in the U.S., likely 120 volts AC or 277 volts AC).
 However, most 0-10V fixtures require the use of a relay to turn this power on and off.
 Starting at the 0-10V dimming controller (examples of your controller might include a GRX-TVI, a dimming panel, or a 0-10V wall dimmer), check for input voltage compared against both ground and neutral (If this doesn’t make sense, give us a call, or reach out to a local electrician).
-If there is no power coming into your controller, you’ll need to ensure that the appropriate breaker is turned on, or the incoming wiring is correct.
-(If voltage is present compared to ground, but not to neutral, you’ll need to have an electrician check your incoming power wiring).
+If no power is coming into your controller, you’ll need to ensure that the appropriate breaker is turned on or that the incoming wiring is correct.
+(If voltage is present compared to the ground but not to neutral, you’ll need to have an electrician check your incoming power wiring).

 If your controller operates as a stand-alone, you should be able to manipulate the relay using onboard buttons or keypads.
 Some 0-10V controllers are load-type interfaces, like the GRX-TVI.
 In that case, you would need to ensure the dimmer driving the interface is appropriate to drive the relay (Check out the dedicated GRX-TVI section below).

-Lastly, if your 0-10V controller is a panel, you’ll need to check programming there.
+Lastly, if your 0-10V controller is a panel, you’ll need to check the programming.
 You can always temporarily bypass the relay by wiring your input wire directly to your output wire to see if this brings the light on.
 If you can’t get the relay to close and allow power through, you may need to reach out to the manufacturer of your controller for more assistance.

 But what if you have power leaving the controller, but the light still won’t turn on?
 It’s time to move to the fixtures themselves.